openedx/docs.openedx.org/source/educators/references/course_development/rerunning_course.rst

   :local:
   :depth: 1

-.. _Data Duplicated When You Re-Run a Course:
+.. _Data Duplicated When You Re Run a Course:

 ********************************************
 Data Duplicated When You Re-Run a Course